loopandlearn/news/docs/edition/2025-08-26.md

 ### Bubble Prevention

-Butch Weaver, a pilot and fellow looper on Zulipchat, recently shared his[method of purging](https://loop.zulipchat.com/#narrow/channel/144111-general/topic/Omnipod.20Filling/near/417687714) pods of bubbles and dissolved gas when filling.
-If you’ve ever had unexplained BG lows a couple of hours into an airline flight, or highs soon after landing, dissolved gas may have been the reason.
+Butch Weaver, a pilot and fellow looper on Zulipchat, recently shared his[method of purging](https://loop.zulipchat.com/#narrow/channel/144111-general/topic/Omnipod.20Filling/near/417687714) pods of bubbles and dissolved air when filling.
+If you’ve ever had unexplained BG lows a couple of hours into an airline flight, or highs soon after landing, dissolved air may have been the reason.

 - - -

 ## Exciting AAPS News!

 AAPS can now be built with Browser!
 We were excited when the Browser Build debuted for `Loop`.
 And Trio.
 The excitement has spread all the way to the Android platform!
+[AAPS Browser Build](https://androidaps.readthedocs.io/en/latest/SettingUpAaps/BrowserBuild.html)

 - - -